Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 =================================
 ![Solution Diagram Picture](https://cloud.githubusercontent.com/assets/16708375/25901999/3190e1f8-3590-11e7-93b5-408afd5d2e3e.png)

 The architecture diagram above shows the solution design for Population Health Management Solution for Healthcare.
-The solution is composed of several Azure components that perform various tasks including data ingest, data storage, data movement, advanced analytics and visualization.
+The solution is composed of several Azure components that perform various tasks, viz. data ingest, data storage, data movement, advanced analytics and visualization.
 [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview/) is the ingestion point of raw records that will be processed in this solution.
-These are then pushed to Data Lake Store for storage and further processing by Stream Analytics.
-A second [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) job sends selected data to [PowerBI](https://powerbi.microsoft.com/) for near real time visualizations.
-[Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/) orchestrates, on a schedule, the scoring of the raw events from the [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) job by utilizing [Azure Data Lake Analytics](https://azure.microsoft.com/en-us/services/data-lake-analytics/) for processing with both [USQL](https://msdn.microsoft.com/en-us/library/azure/mt591959.aspx) and [R](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-r-quickstart).
-Results of the scoring are then stored in [Azure Data Lake Store](https://azure.microsoft.com/en-us/services/data-lake-store/) files and visualized using [PowerBI](https://powerbi.microsoft.com/).
+These are then pushed to Data Lake Store for storage and further processing by [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/).
+A second Stream Analytics job sends selected data to [PowerBI](https://powerbi.microsoft.com/) for near real time visualizations.
+[Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/) orchestrates, on a schedule, the scoring of the raw events from the Azure Stream Analytics job by utilizing [Azure Data Lake Analytics](https://azure.microsoft.com/en-us/services/data-lake-analytics/) for processing with both [USQL](https://msdn.microsoft.com/en-us/library/azure/mt591959.aspx) and [R](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-r-quickstart).
+Results of the scoring are then stored in [Azure Data Lake Store](https://azure.microsoft.com/en-us/services/data-lake-store/) and visualized using Power BI.

 ----------